-To improve our website, we use ‘cookies’ in order to track individuals who use our website.
 A cookie is a small amount of data that is transferred to the individual’s browser by a Web server and can only be read by the server that gave it to the individual.
-It functions as the individual’s identification card, and enables us to record the individual’s passwords, purchases, and preferences.
+It functions as the individual’s identification card and enables us to record the individual’s passwords, purchases, and preferences.
 It cannot be executed as code or deliver viruses.

 Most browsers are initially set to accept cookies.
 An individual can set their browser to notify them when they receive a cookie, giving them the chance to decide whether to accept it or not.
 (For some Web pages that require an authorisation, cookies are not optional.
 Users choosing not to accept cookies will probably not be able to access those pages.)

 We are committed to protecting the security of all personal information we hold from misuse, interference, loss and unauthorised access, disclosure or modification.

 We store personal information in both paper and electronic format.

 Paper-based: All personal information stored as a paper-based record is held either on the premises within locked cabinets or at a secure external access controlled facility.